Categories

 New technologies and services can enhance the identity verification process and remove friction from the customer onboarding process.
 The benefits of technologies and services are extraordinary for both customers and firms.

 The customer has to go through a frictionless process, the business on the other hand enhances the ID verification process and reduces the risk of fraud.
-While opening a brand new account, each customer has to go through a series of steps that takes care of risk and user experience.
+While opening a brand new account, each customer has to go through a series of steps that take care of risk and user experience.

 The Decade of Open Banking

 According to industry experts, the 2020s will be the decade of open banking.
-Open banking gives birth to new ideas, provides consumers greater and more control of their financial lives, and it also creates new opportunities for small and medium-sized businesses.
+Open banking gives birth to new ideas, provides consumers with greater and more control of their financial lives, and it also creates new opportunities for small and medium-sized businesses.

 However, there are a variety of challenges to overcome to make open banking a mainstream service.
 They will have to work a lot to enter the market while educating the public about how they maintain the security of the data.